Trebuchet: Etymology and terminology

-The earliest appearance of the term "trebuchet" dates to the late 12th century.
+The earliest appearance of the term "trebuchet" in French dates to the late 12th century and the first attestations of trebuchet as a siege weapon are from around the year 1200.
+The 1174–1177 edition of Roman de Renart, an epic about Renard the Fox, describes it as a "trap whose trigger mechanism consists of an assembly of balanced logs" (understood as animal trap by 1375) while the c.
+1200 edition describes it as a "war engine that throws stones to break down walls".
 The word trabuchellus appeared alongside manganum and prederia in a document in Vicenza on 6 April 1189.
 Trabucha is found a decade later with predariae at the siege of Castelnuovo Bocca d'Adda in an account by Iohannes Codagnellus.
 It is unclear, however, whether these referred to counterweight trebuchets.
 Codagnellus did not specify a specific type of engine with the term and even implied that they were "fairly light in subsequent references".
 Only in the late 1210s do variations of "trebuchet" in sources, described as increasingly powerful machines or utilizing different components, identify more closely with the counterweight trebuchet.
 Other terms, such as machina maior/magna, might have also referred to counterweight trebuchets.

 Traction trebuchet and counterweight trebuchet are modern terms (retronyms), not used by contemporary users of the weapons.
 The term traction trebuchet was created mainly to distinguish this type of weapon from the onager, a torsion powered catapult that is often conflated in contemporary sources with the mangonel, which was used as a generic term for any medieval stone throwing artillery.
 Both the traction and counterweight trebuchets have been called mangonel at one point or another.
 Confusion between the onager, mangonel, trebuchet, and other catapult types in contemporary terminology has led some historians today to use the more precise traction trebuchet instead, with counterweight trebuchet used to distinguish what was before called simply a trebuchet.
 Some modern historians use mangonel to mean exclusively traction trebuchets, while others call traction trebuchets traction mangonels and counterweight trebuchets counterweight mangonels.